OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

 __ClickToBuildAzurePackage: ...was not found__

+Why: We have an earlier or later version of the Windows Azure SDK installed.
 Fix: Ensure that Windows Azure SDK 2.0 is the only version of the SDK installed.

 > C:\OrchardRocks\src\Orchard.Azure\Orchard.Azure.CloudService\Orchard.Azure.Cl